Speak to an expert today 01270 440 341 020 3633 2107

 5. Fighting the fire and using a fire extinguisher if it is safe to do so.

-6. Organising and carrying out a safe evacuation by guiding people to escape routes and having a designated meeting place.
+6. Organising and carrying out a safe evacuation by guiding people to fire escape routes and having a designated meeting place.

 Fire Marshal Responsibilities For Preventing A Fire